johnpaulett/python-hl7/docs/index.rst

 Result Tree
 -----------

-HL7 Messages have a limited number of levels.
-The top level is a Message.
-A Message is comprised of a number of Fields (:py:class:`hl7.Field`).
+HL7 messages have a limited number of levels.
+The top level is a :py:class:`hl7.Message`.
+A message is comprised of a number of :py:class:`hl7.Segment` objects.
+Each segment contains a series of :py:class:`hl7.Field` objects.
 Fields can repeat (:py:class:`hl7.Repetition`).
-The content of a field is either a primitive data type (such as a string) or a composite data type comprised of one or more Components (:py:class:`hl7.Component`).
-Components are in turn comprised of Sub-Components (primitive data types).
+The content of a field is either a primitive data type (such as a string) or a composite data type comprised of one or more :py:class:`hl7.Component` objects.
+Components are in turn comprised of sub-components (primitive data types).

 The result of parsing is accessed as a tree using python list conventions: